r00tmebaby/Cisco-Support-API/README.md

 ### No Reinventing the Wheel – Simply Scraping Available Data
 It's important to note that I am not reinventing the wheel or stealing proprietary information.
-I am simply scraping what already exists on Cisco's publicly available website.
+I am simply collecting what already exists on Cisco's publicly available website.
 This allows us to create a cold-data dataset that can be freely served, making the same information accessible in a more automated and efficient way.
+The tools on their own are not against the Cisco's policy but their improper usage maybe so you make sure all you do complies with Cisco's TOS: https://www.cisco.com/c/en/us/about/legal/terms-conditions.html
+The repo does not contain Cisco's data only tools that can obtain it.